 The mass media market and the cultural life in Luxembourg have changed at different speeds with the metropolitan growth.
 There is relative stability in the output of the mass media, because the market is small and the audience is becoming more and more fragmented in terms of mother tongues.
-French is the primary language used in the country, far in front of English, German and Luxembourgish, a Frankish dialect (Statec, 2017b).
+French is the primary language used in the country, far in front of English, German and Luxembourgish, a Frankish dialect (Statec, 2017).
 However, the market is dominated by Luxembourgish and German language media.
-The only major change over the past 20 years has been the creation of a French language free daily newspaper named L’essentiel, which attracts a large proportion of the young, national/foreign and popular segment of the resident population, plus an important proportion of French-speaking cross-border workers residing in nearby France and Belgium (L’essentiel, 2014; Lamour, 2016).
+The only major change over the past 20 years has been the creation of a French language free daily newspaper named L’essentiel, which attracts a large proportion of the young, national/foreign and popular segment of the resident population, plus an important proportion of French-speaking cross-border workers residing in nearby France and Belgium (Lamour, 2016; TNS-Ilres, 2020).
 This French language free publication provides short items concerning Luxembourg for people who have limited knowledge of the country and a basic understanding of French.
-It also circulates a series of information on popular performing arts taking place in Luxembourg, but embedded in cross-national and Western popular mass culture (Tunstall, 2008).
+It also circulates a series of information on popular performing arts taking place in Luxembourg, but embedded in cross-national and Western popular mass culture.
 Nevertheless, the dominant mass media in the paid-for printed press (Wort and Tageblatt), radio stations (RTL Radio Lëtzebuerg and Eldoradio) and television (RTL Lëtzebuerg) are produced mainly in German or Luxembourgish (with French subtitles for the Luxembourgish news bulletin of RTL Lëtzebuerg, the only televised news service in the country).
-Consequently, the media tends to target the Luxembourgers, as German nationals represent a small community compared with people from Latin countries (Statec, 2017b).
+Consequently, the media tends to target the Luxembourgers, as German nationals represent a small community compared with people from Latin countries (Statec, 2020).
 The French-language mass media is the second most circulated in the equivalent segments thanks to the radio station L’essentiel Radio, the paid-for press tending to attract the elite (Le Jeudi closed in June 2019 after more than 20 years of existence) and the middle-class (Le Quotidien).
 However, the audiences of these French radio stations and newspapers are far smaller than the German and Luxembourgish language mass media.
-The Internet can allow some paid-for newspapers based in Luxembourg to offer content in other languages (e.g. Wort); especially English, French and Portuguese, although their audience on the web is small (TNS-Ilres, 2020).
+The Internet can allow some paid-for newspapers based in Luxembourg to offer content in other languages (e.g., Wort); especially English, French and Portuguese, although their audience on the Web is small (TNS-Ilres, 2020).

 The cultural life has changed more radically over recent decades.
-The changes have been in terms of venues and programmes.
-The Luxembourg government has invested in new cultural infrastructures, including a rock venue, a philharmonic house and a number of museums, not to mention the restoration or creation of many theatres.
-The number of key national art venues grew from 7 to 23 between 1994 and 2009.
+The changes have been in terms of venues and programs.
+The Luxembourg government has invested in new cultural infrastructures, including a rock venue and a philharmonic house, not to mention the restoration or creation of many theatres.
+The number of key national art venues grew from seven to 23 between 1994 and 2009.
 Further, there has been an affirmation of highbrow cultural events expressing the existence of an international elite expecting provisions associated with their class.
 In total, the different art venues and other institutions proposing cultural contents in Luxembourg attracted 1.2 million people in 2017 (Thunus, 2018).